Emails From WordPress Not Sending on SiteGround

 5. Send a Test Email From WordPress

 Now you’ve set up SMTP with your SiteGround WordPress site, let’s check that your emails are working.
+To do that, head to the Email Test tab on your WP Mail SMTP settings page.

 Test SiteGround email in WordPress